Functions Development Guidelines

 meta.origin | String | Origin defined on the publishing client. |

-meta.useragent | String | The Publishing client's useragent string. |
+meta.useragent | String | The publishing client's user agent string. |

-params | Object | URL Parameters made on the request. |
+params | Object | URL parameters on the request. |

-uri | String | The URI of the request. |
+uri | String | The request URI. |

 On Request Inputs/Outputs